Frequently Asked Questions

 You can also claim a provisional monthly refund.
 This has to be done every year again.
 The costs can be divided in one time only costs and annual costs.

-One time only costs which are tax deductible (costs related to the financing/mortgage)
+One-off costs which are tax deductible (costs related to the financing/mortgage)

-• The mortgage contract (Hypotheekakte)
+• The mortgage contract (hypotheekakte)

-• Valuation costs (Taxatierapport)
+• Valuation costs (taxatierapport)

-• Mortgage arrangement cost (Hypotheekadvies by FVB De Boer )
+• Mortgage arrangement cost (hypotheekadvies by FVB de Boer )

 • Costs related to the National Mortgage Guarantee (NHG)